wispborne/persean-chronicles/src/main/kotlin/org/wisp/stories/dangerousGames/B_depths/story.md

 Minutes tick by as the crew silently watches one of the few sensors still working.
 A young couple, Balazs and Jorma, uneasily exchange glances.
 EIGHT KILOMETERS, the depth meter reads.
 TEN KILOMETERS.
 SIXTEEN KILOMETERS.
 A loud, metallic creak echoes through the ship and Mussie jumps, startled.
 Karengo claps him on the back and gives him a signature grin.
 "Maybe <first> can keep you aboard after this in case he needs anything from a high shelf!"
 Mussie smiles weakly, but his eyes don't leave the readout.
 TWENTY-FIVE KILOMETERS.
 "This's it," Karengo announces, "Sub up!
-Let's see what there is to see."
+Let's see what there is to see.
+And <first>, keep it to passive sensors.
+Don't want to attrack any undue attention."
 The <ship> smoothly descends into the mouth of a massive cave and your visibility, clouded by dark sulfide emissions from the hydrothermal vents at the floor, drops to less than eight meters.
 A fan of 10 personal subpods fan out behind you, their communication equipment syncing with yours to display them as blips on your screen.